 - How to easily fit a variety of fine motor activities into your daily life.

-- Loads of activity ideas to facilitate the development of hand skills — that are inexpensive, fun, and easy to implement into both home and preschool settings
+- Loads of activity ideas to facilitate the development of hand skills that are inexpensive, fun, and easy to implement in both home and preschool settings

 As an elementary educator and a mother of two preschoolers, I gained invaluable insight into the ‘why’ and ‘how’ of fine and gross motor development, something my teacher education program didn’t address.
 Stephanie also gave me the tools to support struggling kids.
 Her presentation is a must see for all educators and parents!

 Who Should Attend?